 - Structured English Immersion (SEI) Program: A language acquisition program for English learners in which nearly all classroom instruction is provided in English, but with curriculum and a presentation designed for pupils who are learning English.
-At minimum, students are offered ELD and access to grade level academic subject matter content. - Dual-Language Immersion (DLI) Program: Also referred to as Two-Way Immersion.
+At minimum, students are offered ELD and access to grade level academic subject matter content.
+[EC 305(a)(2), 306(c)(3)] - 2.
+Dual-Language Immersion (DLI) Program: Also referred to as Two-Way Immersion.
 A language acquisition program that provides language learning and academic instruction for native speakers of English and native speakers of another language, with the goals of high academic achievement, first and second language proficiency, and crosscultural understanding.
 This program begins in Transitional Kindergarten and continues to twelfth grade.
+[EC 306(c)(1)]